clementena03/Epilepsy-Seizure-Detection/README.md

-                                                  This project was developed as part of my undergraduate mini-project
+                                                  T     his project was developed as part of my undergraduate mini-project